typesandtimes/tale/_posts/2020-01-10-decade-dilemma.md

 Between the mention of 1931 as the beginning of a decade and the mention of 1936 as the sixth year of the decade, the New York constitution clearly takes the Ordinal position.

-Back to the whole US, the legal language around the decennial census itself does not seem to mention "decade" anywhere, not in any historic iteration of the Census Act and, surprisingly, not in the [US Code Title 13](https://www.law.cornell.edu/uscode/text/13) that characterizes the census process.
+Back to the whole US, the legal language around the decennial census itself does not seem to mention "decade" anywhere, not in any [historic iteration of the Census Act](https://www.census.gov/history/www/reference/legislation/) and, surprisingly, not in the [US Code Title 13](https://www.law.cornell.edu/uscode/text/13) that codifies the census bureaucracy.
 Our census occurs in the `0` years but there's no qualification that these _begin_ each decade.
-In a 1908 American Statistical Association [survey of census methodology across the Americas](https://www.jstor.org/stable/2275965), however, sheds some light on the counting in this field:
+A 1908 American Statistical Association [survey of census methodology across the Americas](https://www.jstor.org/stable/2275965), however, sheds some light on the counting in this field:

 > The most generally accepted dates for a decennial census are those that begin or end decades.
 The tenth year of the decade has been accepted in the United States and in several European countries, and in Brazil.
 England and most of her colonies accept the first year of the decade.[^censusarticle]

 The US census occurs in the `0` years, referred to as the tenth (last) years of the decades, while the UK census occurs in the `1` years, referred to as the first years.

-Altogether it seems that decennial censuses suggest the Ordinal position on decades.
+Altogether it seems that governments, at least those conducting decennial censuses in the anglophone world, take up the Ordinal position on decades.

 # The Historical Record

-With the geek and wonky authorities taking contradictory positions on the decade question, what about popular usage in the archives of major newspapers and other such publications?
-A scattershot of archival records, mostly in major newspapers, usually via searching for `"new decade"`, suggests that both counting styles have been used consistently---and sometimes inconsistently in the same place.
+With the geek and wonk authorities taking contradictory positions on the decade question, what about popular usage in the archives of major newspapers and other such publications?
+A scattershot of archival records, generally by searching for `"new decade"`, suggests that both counting styles have been used over the past century or so---and sometimes inconsistently in the same place.
 Such evidence includes:

 {% capture label_ordinal %}
 <span style="display: inline-block; width: 80px;">Ordinal:</span>